zbabac/VCT/README.md

 Please contact me via discussion board if you want to collaborate or send me an email: zlatko.babic@mail.com.

 ### Change log

+Changelog since v1.9.0

+- **Start/Pause/Resume** button allows to _pause_ encoding tasks in case you want to do something else on your PC and then _resume_ encoding
+- removed _CPU_ option since it is obsolete with new ffmpeg version

 Changelog since v1.8.1.0